The AACS Upper School challenges students to reach their potential as scholars, artists, athletes, and, most importantly, as followers of Christ.

 AACS Upper School students are each on their own faith journey, learning what it means to live a Christ-centered life.
 Faculty are hired not only because they are masters in their field, but also because their lives exemplify biblical wisdom and love.
 Biblical values and a biblical worldview perspective are integrated into everything we do at AACS.
 Bible class, chapel, mentor groups, and retreats are also a time when all students can grow in their faith and prepare for life after high school.

 To see a full list of our course offerings, please see our Course Catalog(s).
+Please review the 2019-20 Textbook and Resource List for the current resource materials needed.

 - English / Language Arts